huipengzhang/SlothExtensionTextAnnotation/README.md

 3. If step b succeeded, the border of the annotation will became dash border
 4. `To move the box`, push and drag using left button of mice
 5. `To adjust the size of the box`, push and drag using right button of mice
-6. `To only change the class of text`, press the "change-class-hotkeys"
+6. `To only change the class of the bounding box`, press the "change-class-hotkeys"

 ###Classes and hotkeys
 | Classes | Hotkeys  | "Change-class" hotkeys | Description                                                                     |